 The current LIV Golf team names and members include:

-How Does Scoring Work with a Golf Team Format?
+How Does the LIV Scoring System Work with a Golf Team Format?

 The LIV Golf team format makes scoring seem complicated, but once you understand how it works, it's actually pretty easy to follow.